-Tryouts for 2020 will be held on March 21st at the Monticello High School.
-More details to come...
+Tryouts for 2021 will be held on March 20th at the Monticello High School Fieldhouse (East Entrance).

-If your child would like the opportunity to be selected for a traveling team, he/she would be required attend the evaluations.
-If this is not of interest to your child, they are not required to attend evaluations.
-All evaluation participants are eligible to be selected for the traveling team for that individual's specific age group.
+If your child would like the opportunity to be selected for a traveling/competitive team, he/she would be required attend the evaluations.
+If this is not of interest to your child, they are not required to attend evaluations and will be placed on a rec team.
+All evaluation participants are eligible to be selected for the traveling/competitive team for that individual's specific age group.

 Traveling (MYAS/GOPHER STATE) - Traveling teams will play about 16 league games, league playoffs and 2 tournaments from April through mid-July.
 Teams also have the option of additional tournaments paid at their own expense.
 There is an additional $100 fee to cover the cost of the tournament entry, gate fees, umpires, etc. We will have a AAA team for 9U-14U.
 Some levels will have a AAA and a AA (or AA and A) team both of which will also play MYAS/Gopher State.
 Players making this team will be asked for a time and travel commitment due to the limited roster spots.
 If a travel team is offered for an age group and a player elects to tryout for another community's baseball program, he or she would no longer be eligible to participate in the Monticello Baseball Association for the upcoming year.
 Please see waiver requirements in FAQs below.

 Quad City- Teams consisting of players that are not on the above mentioned team.
 We typically have four Monticello teams and will play in a league with teams in close vicinity to us.
-We will have teams from three combined age groups, 9U & 10U, 11U & 12U and 13U & 14U.
+We will have teams from three combined age groups, 9/10U, 11/12U and 13/14U.
 The season starts in late May and will last through mid-July.

-In-House- Monticello teams that will only play against teams within our league.
-We have eight to ten teams for the in house league which will be for the 8U(coaches pitch).
-The season starts in May and will last through mid-July
+In-House (6U & 8U)- Monticello teams that will only play against teams within our league.
+We have eight to ten teams for the in house league for the 8U(coaches pitch) and 6U(t-ball).
+The season starts in May and will last through early-July.

 The evaluators are from the Monticello High School Baseball staff and youth baseball experts all of which are independent from our association.
 These evaluators have a background in coaching and playing baseball at a high school level or above.
 Each AAA team will have 11 players and the In-House/AA teams will have 11-13 players.
 The players are scored on a scale from 1-9 in pitching, fielding and hitting.
 We have one evaluator for pitching (2 categories) and two each for fielding (three categories) and hitting (three categories).
 The total number of categories a player is evaluated on would be 14 with a maximum score of 9 points in each.